Matrix

 Determinant

-In mathematics, the determinant is a scalar value that is a function of the entries of a square matrix.
+The determinant is a function mapping matrices to real scalars.
 It characterizes some properties of the matrix and the linear map represented by the matrix.

 What actually is the determinant?